liusida/gpuVoxels/Experiments/Evolution/README.md

-# Experiment: Attachment
+# Experiment: Evolution

 This is a demo experiment.
-In this experiment, a pre-trained robot is running and will hit two different voxels on the ground, one will stick on the robot and the other won't.
+In this experiment, a population of initially random designs evolves using Compositional Pattern-Producing Networks (CPPNs) and Age-Fitness Pareto Optimization (AFPO).

+Bug Sam for more details...

 File Structure: